New York Medicaid Long Term Care Programs, Benefits & Eligibility Requirements

 After doing some research, you or someone you trust should visit any nursing homes you’re considering before making a final decision.
 Call first to make an appointment for the visit, and arrive with a list of questions, like: Does the residence offer social activities?
 How does it handle dental and vision care?
 Who are the staff doctors?
 What is the food like?
 CMS has a comprehensive “Nursing home checklist” you can use to evaluate a nursing home while visiting.

 CMS data reveals that nursing homes in New York state have a good record when it comes to health conditions.
-New York nursing homes averaged 15.5 health deficiencies from 2019-2022, which was much less than the national average of 25.7 during that same time frame.
-However, 13.2% of residents in New York had depressive symptoms, which is noticeably higher than the national average of 8.1%.
+New York nursing homes averaged 16.9 health deficiencies during a sample from 2018-2023, which was less than the national average of 27.2 during that same time frame.
+However, 13.6% of residents in New York had depressive symptoms, which is higher than the national average of 9%.